 Cawston, BC V0X 1C2

-The winery is the Similkameen Region newest opening Spring 2009.
-The winery name comes from ancient rome Cerelia, was the Roman Harvest festival where local people celebrated and made offerings for the year's harvests and it's continued abundance.
+Cerelia opened in the spring of 2009.
+The winery name comes from ancient Rome, Cerelia, was the Roman harvest festival where local people celebrated and made offerings for the years' harvest and its continued abundance.

 The winery believes in honoring each year's harvest of BC grapes with fine wines, and celebrated with good times.

-Cerelia is owned by David & Peggy Mutch – Dennis & Roxanne Mutch – Megan Mutch & Corey Witter.
+Cerelia is owned by David and Peggy Mutch – Dennis and Roxanne Mutch – Megan Mutch and Corey Witter.
 Megan Mutch is the winemaker with

 The wineries future includes product of 3000 plus cases,